 4. Shop around and get the best mortgage

 It pays to speak to a good independent broker when looking for a buy-to-let mortgage.
-They can not only talk you through what deals are available but they can also help you weigh up which one is right for you and whether to fix or track.
+They will talk you through the deals available, help you weigh up which one is right for you and whether to fix or track.

 5. Think about your target tenant

 Set a realistic rent.
-Setting a high rental value will not only put off tenants but could well increase the amount of time your property is vacant.
-This means you’ll be spending money, but there’ll be none coming in.
+A high rental value could put off tenants and possibly increase the amount of time your property is vacant, so you’ll be spending money, with none coming in.

-Of course, there is so much more to the process and every single case is different.
-So, we highly recommend you speak to your local Jeffrey Ross lettings team for more detail information or contact us and we will get back to you.
+It can be a complicated process and every single case is different.
+Speak to your local Jeffrey Ross lettings team for more detailed information or contact us and we will get back to you.

 *Please note: Time unoccupied – eg. percentage of a 12 month period where the property cannot be tenanted due to renovations etc.)

 3. Gross yield